 Your child’s placement into a classroom is based primarily on their age and developmental readiness.
 Children ages 6 weeks to 12 months are placed in our infant room.
 A child 12-20 months and able to walk and run without falling, will be placed into the Toddler One classroom.
 Toddler one provides an environment that fosters young toddler’s gross motor abilities, such as climbing, jumping and running.
 Children who are over the age of 2 and are ready to start potty training or have already begun potty training are placed in one of two toddler classrooms.
 Here children are encouraged to explore their language and fine motor skills with an emphasis on self-help skills.
-A child entering the center ages 3 will be placed in one of two Preschool classrooms and will Transition to one of the two 4 year old classes the year before they begin kindergarten.
+A child entering the center ages 3-5 will be placed in one of three Preschool classrooms.

 If at any time it is determined that the placement of your child is not fitting their needs we may decide to place the child in another classroom.
-Also at times the ages of the children in our Toddler 2 & 3 classrooms will effect transitions from the Infant and Toddler 1 classrooms.
+Also at times the ages of the children in our Toddler 2 & 3 classrooms will effect transitions from the Infant and Toddler One classrooms.
 Our teachers understand Infant & Toddler development and adjust daily schedules and curriculum to work with the children enrolled in the classroom.
-Also at times our Preschool enrollment may require mixed ages in classrooms, in these cases we try to keep children closest in age and development together.

 Cultural Diversity

 WACCC stresses the importance of cultural heritage.
 Classroom materials reflect diverse cultures and provide experiences that stimulate children’s natural curiosity about the world around them.
+Curriculum will provide for respect of cultural diversity through books, material experiences, music, art, and foods.
+Each child’s home culture and language will be integrated into the classroom.
 Parents are encouraged to share your family’s cultures and customs.
 If you have music, foods, clothing, arts and crafts, etc. that reflect your family background please let a teacher know.
 The more we know the more we grow!

 Daily Schedule

-Our center opens its doors at six o’clock a.m.
+Our center opens its doors at 6:30 a.m.
 Upon arrival please be sure you sign in your child and update the medicine log to keep teachers informed of any medication your child is taking.
 Teachers are always willing to update you on your child’s progress.
 Don’t be shy!
 Spend some time with your child in the morning and take a look at their room and all of their beautiful artwork displayed throughout.
 And remember you are always welcome!
 If you have any free time throughout the day and wish to stop in for a hug, please don’t hesitate.
 We always have an open door policy.

 Your child’s daily routine is peppered with times for quiet play and active play.
-Some activities are self -directed and some are directed by the teacher.
+Some activities are self-directed and some are directed by the teacher.
 Children are continuously encouraged to play and work independently.
 These child-directed activities help to promote self-confidence, and self-discipline.

-The preschool program is full day; however, the most structured and important part of the day comes before lunch.
+All our programs operate on a full day schedule; however, the most structured and important part of the day comes before lunch.
 This is when core learning takes place.
 Group circle, art activities, literacy and math activities, center playtime and outdoor play all take place in the morning.
 So please be sure your child is here by 9:00 a.m.
 In the event that you are running late or your child will not be attending please call the center to let us know.

 Curriculum